 Signs You're Massively Underpriced: The Quick Diagnostic

-Here’s the truth nobody told you: If everyone says yes, you’re charging too little.
+Here’s the truth nobody told you: if everyone says yes, you’re charging too little.

 “If clients accept your rates without pushback, you’re undercharging.
 Price resistance is information—zero resistance means you’re too cheap.”

-You don’t need to analyze your value proposition.
-You need to test what the market will actually pay.
+Stop celebrating a 90% close rate and start aiming for around 60% instead.
+You don’t need another deep dive on your value proposition—you need to test what the market will actually pay.

 Step 1: Calculate your close rate over the last 10 proposals